I don’t know about you, but I wasn’t too concerned about including a homeschool PE program in our regular routine.

 They love being able to pick and lead – as opposed to just being told what to do.

-There are MANY options available to you.
+There are MANY homeschool resources available to you.
 It will probably not look like the P.E. classes you went to, but that’s okay!

 Homeschool is not supposed to look like traditional school!